Did you miss a session from the Future of Work Summit? Head over to our Future of Work Summit on-demand library to stream.

 The state of play

-Batch data processing, for the uninitiated, describes the concept of integrating data in batches at fixed intervals and can be used for things like processing last week’s sales data and compiling a departmental report.
+Batch data processing, for the uninitiated, describes the concept of integrating data in batches at fixed intervals and can be used for things like processing last week’s sales data to compile a departmental report.
 Stream data processing, on the other hand, is all about harnessing data in real time.
 This is particularly useful if a company wants to generate insights into sales as they’re happening, for example, or a customer support team needs all recent data about a customer, including their purchases and website interactions.

 While there has been significant progress in the batch data-processing sphere in terms of being able to extract data from SaaS systems with minimal engineering support, the same can’t be said for real-time data.
 “Engineers who work with lower-latency operational systems still have to manage and maintain a massive infrastructure burden,” Yaffe said.
 “At Estuary, we bring the best of both worlds to data integrations: the simplicity and data retention of batch systems and the [low] latency of streaming.”

 All of the above is already possible using existing technologies, of course.
-If a company wants low latency data capture, they can use open source tools such as Plusar or Kafka to set up and manage their own infrastructure.
+If a company wants low latency data capture, they can use open source tools such as Pulsar or Kafka to set up and manage their own infrastructure.
 Or they can use existing vendor-led tools like HVR, which Fivetran recently acquired, although that is mostly focused on capturing real-time data from databases, with limited support for SaaS applications.

 But Estuary is offering a fully managed ELT (extract, load, transform) service the company says “combines both millisecond-latency and point-and-click simplicity,” bringing open source connectors similar to Airbyte to low-latency use cases.